vrosu/thingworx-opcua-dotnetsdk-edge/README.md

 ThingWorx .NET SDK implementation for OPC UA solicited reads and writes for 2D Arrays
  # Description:
 This ThingWorx Edge .NET SDK implementation provides an alternative way of reading and writing 2D arrays of the same basetypes (eg: [[1,2,3,4],[3,2,4,5]]) defined in an OPC UA server to and from ThingWorx.
-The reads and writes are explicit (blocking) and they use the synchronous API of OPC UA .NET library.
+The reads and writes are explicit (blocking) and they use the synchronous API (readValue and write methods) of OPC UA .NET library.
 The functionalities have been tested with the Kepware's OPC UA server.

 # How to use:
  1.  **Install** Microsoft Visual Studio Community 2022 (64-bit) (the example was built with Version 17.13.5, but it is expected that future versions of Visual Studio will be able to open it)